 Introduction to Scheduling - Treaty-based functions of the Commission on Narcotic Drugs - Secretariat to the Governing Bodies

-The texts of the 1961 Convention, 1971 Convention and 1988 Convention are available as an e-book for download.
-The revised schedules of narcotic drugs, schedules of psychotropic substances and tables of precursors are issued separately.
-Additionally, the commentaries and the official records for the three international drug control conventions have been made available online.
+The texts of the 1961 Convention, 1971 Convention and 1988 Convention are available as e-books for download, as well as the revised schedules of narcotic drugs, schedules of psychotropic substances and tables of precursors.

 Title page of the three main International Drug Control Conventions: the Single Convention on Narcotic Drugs of 1961 as amended by the 1972 Protocol, the Convention on Psychotropic Substances of 1971 and the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988